Posted on Friday, 25ᵗʰ September, 2020

 By placing personhood - an individual’s right to make their own decisions - at the centre of the dining experience, the enjoyment of mealtimes, and food are greatly enhanced.

-Allowing residents to make their own choices is at the heart of the New Aged Care Standards, and when it comes to food in Aged Care, the importance of informed choices cannot be overstated.
+Allowing residents to make their own choices is at the heart of the New aged care standards, and when it comes to food in aged care, the importance of informed choices cannot be overstated.
 There are many seemingly small changes which can easily be made to enhance your resident’s dining experience.

 Allow residents to make choices about their food beyond the meal they would like to eat - for example simply placing condiments on each table so people are able to season their food exactly how they like it, rather than having to eat food not quite to their taste, or having to wait for someone to bring condiments to them.